DLC-link/dlc-stacks-loan-contract/README.md

 # Notes

-closing-price comming from the oracle is not scaled eg.: BTC price: 3036091214130 needs to be divided by 10 \*\* 8 on the client side
+closing-price comming from the oracle is not scaled eg.: BTC price: 3036091214130 needs to be divided by 10 \*\* 8 on the client side.

+Similarly, all number values are unsigned integers, so utility functions are implemented for shifting/unshifting them to get the desired precision in the correct places.

 # Scripts